danweiner/learning-p5-js/README.md

 This video on [responsive programming](https://vimeo.com/36579366) inspired John Resig's [curriculum at Khan Academy](https://johnresig.com/blog/introducing-khan-cs/).

 Is p5.js currently working on responsive programming?
 I think I might have seen a video about that.
+Check video on brickbreaker from Dan Shiffman.

 D is for digital.
+[Princeton course](http://www.cs.princeton.edu/courses/archive/fall14/cos109/) that uses this book.
+Newer [class website](https://www.cs.princeton.edu/courses/archive/fall17/cos109/).
+[Understanding the Digital World](http://www.kernighan.org/#) looks like the updated version of D is for Digital.

 Bret Victor's [critique](https://johnresig.com/blog/introducing-khan-cs/) of Khan Academy and Processing is also very enlightening.
 It's very long.
 I'll have to read it a few times.